qruto/laravel-wave/README.md

     $schedule->command('sse:ping')->everyMinute();
 }
 ```

+> ⚠️ On the event-stream connection request, server runs [Redis subscription process](https://laravel.com/docs/9.x/redis#wildcard-subscriptions), however it can't detect request disconnection to kill the subscriber until next event has been received.

 When you need smaller interval between ping events, run command with `--interval` option which receives number in seconds: